rdesarz/lipm-walking-controller/README.md

 yielding a feedback + integral + preview law.
 The resulting controller anticipates future ZMP references, ensuring stable walking trajectories.

+The result of the preview controller can be observed with the first example provided in the repository.

+### Swing foot trajectory generation

+### Inverse Kinematics

+### Integration in PyBullet

 ---